mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Percentages

-Don’t use the % symbol.
-Spell out the word “percent.”
+Use the % symbol instead of spelling out "percent."

 #### Ranges and spans